Baked ham and cheese sliders are topped with melted provolone cheese and tangy BBQ sauce for an easy 15 minute meal or game day snack.

 When I make these hot ham sandwiches, I can get dinner on the table in 15 minutes.
 These sliders are also perfect for game day or when you need to serve a crowd in a hurry.

 You can easily make 1, 2 or a bunch of sandwiches at once.
 Seriously, that's why these baked ham and cheese sliders rock!

 What Ham is Best

-I personally like the ham to be as thin as possible.
+I personally like the deli ham to be as thin as possible.
 If you've ever had a chipped ham sandwich from Pittsburgh, you'll understand.

 How to make Baked Ham and Cheese Sliders with BBQ Sauce

-The Hubs is convinced this makes the cheese melt faster, so that's just what we do.
+The Hubs is convinced this makes the cheese melt faster.
+So that's just what we do.

 When the cheese starts to melt, we close the buns, top them with aluminum foil and let them cook until the cheese is fully melted and the sandwiches are warm throughout.

 If you like crispier buns, you can leave the foil off.